kemitchell/startup-unix/second-draft.md

 We are happy to announce [_Ironsides_](https://github.com/ironsides/ironsides), a project for a truly open startup legal operating system.
 The project's goals:

-1. Document corporations compatible with standard Silicon Valley style equity compensation, financing, and other "mission critical" transactions.
+1. Document corporations compatible with standard Silicon Valley style equity compensation, financing, and other "mission critical" transactions and relationships.
 2. Favor no particular vendor, technology, or mode of legal practice for preparation or signature.
 3. Release revisions in a transparent, predictable, and verifiable manner, for free, on the Internet.
 4. Welcome and incorporate contributions from companies, attorneys, and other professionals that serve startup companies' interests.